ZupIT/beagle-docs/content/en/android/installing-beagle.md

 ---
 **Topics covered**
 - Create an Android project from scratch
-- Add Beagle on your project (can be in a existing project)
+- Add Beagle on your project (can be in an existing project)
 - Configure Beagle
 - Possible customizations